 My first thoughts was to question who had suggested that a large proportion of cancers were related to lifestyle anyway.
 Of more concern was the notion of ‘bad luck’ as if there was nothing we could do about it.
 I didn’t think that scientific research recognised bad luck.
 There is surely a mechanism, a cause, to everything in the natural world even if the processes are beyond the limits of our current knowledge.
 But perhaps I don’t know enough about random events.
 Further, I found myself thinking that if lifestyle wasn’t the cause of two-thirds of cancers, that perhaps lifestyle wasn’t relevant either in the treatment or survival of the disease.
 This would of course be nonsense.
 Keeping fit through regular exercise or healthy eating is a vital part of managing ill-health, including cancer.
 And this is so even if our knowledge of exactly what it is in particular foods that makes it a good food or a bad food is imperfectly understood, given the immense difficulty of scientifically trialling particular foods.

 I decided to look into the sources of these stories.
 How accurate was the reporting?
 Is the science behind the stories much more complicated than how they are presented?
 Are readers being misled?

 Health in the Headlines

 But it was not just these stories about cancer.
-Every newspaper seemed to run at least one quasi-scientific story each day about how to live longer or eat more healthily, or the latest cures for cancer, dementia, heart disease etc. Here are some of the headlines that I found over the last month or so:
+Every newspaper seemed to run at least one quasi-scientific story each day about how to live longer or eat more healthily, or the latest cures for cancer, dementia, heart disease etc serious diseases that would make you look for iop near me.
+Here are some of the headlines that I found over the last month or so:

 ‘Keeping cold could keep you thinner, scientists say’ (The Independent 8 Jan 15)